hwulfmeyer/rs_nn_training/documentation.md

 The goals for this project were:
 * improving the detection rate at different positions inside the arena
 * previously certain positions, especially near edges, led to erroneous detections
-* improving the amount of colours that can be detected independently
+* increasing the amount of distinguishable colours
+* reducing the rotation deviation
 * cleaning up and improving the training pipeline for the Two-Stage Detector architecture
 * updating deprecated parts of the code in conjunction with current framework versions